Capsule Sponge Test

 What is the consent form?

 When you come to your appointment, bring the unsigned consent form with you.
-If you decide to go ahead with the CST, we will ask you to sign a consent form.
+If you decide to go ahead with the CST, we will ask you to sign the form.
 This confirms that you agree to have the test and that you understand what it involves.
-You must make sure you have read and understood all the information you have been given.
+You must make sure you have read and understood all the information we have given you.

-If you decide you do not want the procedure, you can withdraw your consent for treatment at any time.
+If you decide not to have the procedure, you can withdraw your consent for treatment at any time.

 Contact details

-If you have any questions, or would like more information about your capsule sponge test, please contact the CST Team between 8am and 4pm, Monday to Friday.
+If you have any questions, please contact the Alternative Pathways Unit between 8am and 6pm, Monday to Friday.